Fetch athlete session data

 The Set

 object is the most granular object of recorded athlete activity.
 It can be thought of as an assigned exercise and its recorded repetitions and attributes.
-It is nested under the Workout
+It is nested under the Block

 object.